 Our family went on a sunset drive and a morning drive and the animals we saw were amazing.
 At night we spotted a pride of lions, an enormous herd of buffalo, hippos playing in the water, a porcupine, and so much more.

 We hit the jackpot with the morning drive.
 Right after sunrise our guide spotted a pride of lions (the same pride we saw the night before) and a group of hyenas next to each other.
 As the lions sauntered down the road, indifferent to our presence, we snapped hundreds of photos.
 At times the lions were just two feet from our vehicle.
 It was an unbelievable experience and I felt like I was a kid on Christmas morning!

 We turned back to revisit the hyenas, who were guarding over a carcass.
 Most likely they stole this carcass from the lions the night before.
 At our approach, the largest of the hyenas carried the carcass away from us, protecting it.

 We spent two nights in safari tents in Tamboti Rest Camp.
 Our tents overlooked the Timbavati River, where we could see elephants and hyenas, and at night we heard lions roaring off in the distance.
-These accommodations cost our family of four $58 per night.
+These accommodations cost our family of four $58 per night (in 2014).

 After Tamboti we spent two nights at Satara Rest Camp in rondavels, round houses with three twin beds and an ensuite bathroom.
 For six people (our mothers, Kathy and Valerie, were traveling with us), these two houses cost a total of $200.
 These were nicer accommodations than the tents which explains the increase in cost.